VirtoCommerce/vc-platform/docs/old-versions/vc113devguide/development-environment/new-store-getting-started.md

 Several shipping options are already provided with the VirtoCommerce SDK installation, but user can define more using Commerce Manager:

-1. OpenВ **Settings** module.
+1. Open **Settings** module.
-2. Select **Shipping**В tab.
+2. Select **Shipping** tab.
 3. Select **Shipping options** sub-tab.
-3. ClickВ **Add**В to create new shipping option.
+3. Click **Add** to create new shipping option.
 4. Enter required fields.
 5. Choose shipping gateway that will be used to apply shipping data transactions.

 <img src="../../../assets/images/image2013-11-26_13_1_23.png" />

 > VirtoCommerce contains 1 sample shipping gateway out of the box.
-If you need to configure your own (new) shipping gateway, you need to implement IShippingGateway interface and add the class description into Gateway table of the VirtoCommerceВ store database:
+If you need to configure your own (new) shipping gateway, you need to implement IShippingGateway interface and add the class description into Gateway table of the VirtoCommerce store database:
 > <img src="../../../assets/images/image2013-11-25_17_15_43.png" />
 > Also if gateway requires parameters, they should be added into the GatewayProperty table:
 > <img src="../../../assets/images/image2013-11-25_17_17_56.png" />